Sarah-L-Prentice/Sarah-L-Prentice.github.io/README.md

 ## Sarah Louise Prentice's Homepage

 I have recently entered the world of computer programming.
-Feel free to follow my projects and my progress using this page.
+Feel free to follow my projects and my progress.

 ### About Me
 ```